TheOdinProject/curriculum/rails/project_ar_basics.md

 # Projects: Active Record Basics
+*Estimated Time: X hrs*

+*Don't forget to use Git to save your projects!*

 In this project, you'll get to spend some quality time with models.
 The tutorial will give you a chance to apply some of what you've learned in a structured environment and then the additional project will give you the chance to do it on your own.